hazalkntr/managing-ml-workflow-for-classification-models/README.md

 Managing classification models (decision tree and random forest) ML workflow with MLflow.
 <br>
-The wine quality dataset is used for classificaton task, registering and tracking performed with MLflow.
+The wine quality dataset is used for classification task, registering and tracking performed with MLflow.